-- She has an illness during pregnancy, such as rubella or diabetes, that's not managed properly.
+- They have an illness during pregnancy, such as rubella or diabetes, that's not managed properly.

-- She has a family history of heart defects or genetic disorders, like DiGeorge's syndrome, which can cause several body systems not to develop right in the womb.
+- They have a family history of heart defects or genetic disorders, like DiGeorge's syndrome, which can cause several body systems not to develop right in the womb.

-- She takes medications that aren't recommended during pregnancy.
+- They take medications that aren't recommended during pregnancy.

 Symptoms and Diagnosis

-A baby with this birth defect has less oxygen in his blood than normal.
-That can make the skin around his mouth or fingernails look slightly blue.
-His breathing is often rapid and he may wheeze.
-His pulse pounds and he doesn't eat well.
+A baby with this birth defect has less oxygen in their blood than normal.
+That can make the skin around their mouth or fingernails look slightly blue.
+Their breathing is often rapid and they may wheeze.
+Their pulse pounds and they don't eat well.

 If the doctor thinks your baby might have truncus arteriosus, a simple test that measures the oxygen in the baby's blood can help confirm it.
 An echocardiogram, which uses sound waves to draw a picture of the baby's heart, can also help find the problem.

-If a problem with the baby's heart is found with an ultrasound before she's born, a fetal echocardiogram may be done to show more detail about the heart's structure.
-This can help doctors and nurses be ready for any complications when she's born.
+If a problem with the baby's heart is found with an ultrasound before they are born, a fetal echocardiogram may be done to show more detail about the heart's structure.
+This can help doctors and nurses be ready for any complications when they are born.

 To correct the problem, surgery is done on the baby's heart within the first two weeks after birth.
-Before the procedure, the infant might be given drugs to make his heart stronger and help his body get rid of fluid.
+Before the procedure, the infant might be given drugs to make their heart stronger and help their body get rid of fluid.